 Create a new project

 From the Dashboard, go to Projects → New project.
-Name your project “GoRoute Support”, keep the default chat settings, and select Start from scratch.
+Name your project “GoRoute Support”, set the type to Webchat, and select Start from scratch.

 Import driver help content